My introduction to techwear – Let’s Talk Clothes #41

 The founding idea of techwear

 What drives techwear is this idea of performance.
-Of course, it is functional, but it must serve performance: clothing that is ever more practical, more comfortable, more functional.
+Sure, it's functional, but it has to be in the service of performance: a garment that's ever more practical, more comfortable, more functional.

-And all of this drives the design of the clothing.
-And not the reverse.
-Some somewhat cheap entry-level brands deliberately overload the design, putting straps everywhere, but that betrays a little the original essence of techwear where design follows function.
+And all this drives the design of the garment.
+And not the other way around.
+Some entry-level brands that are a bit cheap deliberately overload the design, by putting straps everywhere, but it betrays a bit the original essence of techwear where design follows function.

 Why there is techwear and techwear

-For me there are two very distinct trends in techwear…
+For me there are two very distinct currents in techwear…

 1. Urban techwear